YubicoLabs/passkey-workshop/docs/docs/high_assurance/relying_party/authentication.md

 This section covers authentication for a high assurance scenario.

-TODO: why use a different property `loa` instead of `isHighAssurance`?
-Is that a Keycloak convention?

 When signing in with a passkey, we want to use this credential's `isHighAssurance` property to define a Level of Assurance (LoA) for the authentication event.
 This LoA is then returned to the banking application to enforce its policy for authorizing transactions.